codesuzyworld/codesuzyworld/README.md

 - 🔭 I’m currently working on ...
-Finishing my web development diploma
+Broccoli, an agentic AI grocery app!
-- 🌱 I’m currently learning ... more about making website more visually engaging with CSS animation and Web3 development
+- 🌱 I’m currently learning ...
+React Native and get into mobile development
 - 👯 I’m looking to collaborate on ... my horror game project
 - 💬 Ask me about ...
 Anything, really!
 I'd love to make friends!
 - 📫 How to reach me: ... codessuzy@gmail.com